lennihein/cpu-emulator/doc/05_frontend.md

 #### show prog

-Displays a visualisation of the source program.
+Displays a visualization of the source program.
 Further, there are icons indicating which instructions are currently in-flight, as well as which instruction is marked as a breakpoint.

     show prog